Kurento/kurento/kurento-repository/kurento-repository-client/README.md

 kurento-repository-client
 ===========================

+> :warning: **Warning**
+>
+> This module is not actively maintained.
+>
+> All content here is available for legacy reasons, but no support is provided at all, and you'll be on your own if you decide to use it.

 The client library of Kurento Repository provides a Java API that can be used to manage media repositories through a running instance of the Kurento Repository Server.

 Usage
 -----

 This library can be imported as a Maven dependency and then instances of `RepositoryClient` can be created in order to interact with the repository server.

 We provide a Kurento Java tutorial, [kurento-hello-world-repository], which uses this library to save the streamed media from a web browser using a repository server instance.